 To exploit the Archive II data the end user must develop a program to extract and decompress the data stored in the LDM raw data file.
 The libbz2 library function BZ2_bzBuffToBuffDecompress can be used to decompress the LDM Compressed Record.
-Once decompressed each message requires 2432 bytes of storage with the exception of Message Type 31 (Digital Radar Data Generic Format) which is variable length.
+Once decompressed each message requires 2432 bytes of storage with the exception of Message Type 31 (Digital Radar Data Generic Format) and Message type 29 which are variable length.
+Message 29 is also formatted using External Data Representation (XDR).

 Volume Header Record

 A 24-byte record that is described in Figure 1.
-This record will contain the volume number along with a date and time field.
+This record will contain

+the volume number along with a date and time field.

 LDM Compressed Record

 A record that is bzip2 compressed.
-It consists of Metadata message types 15, 13, 18, 3, 5, and 2.
+It consists of Metadata message types

+15, 13, 18, 3, 5, and 2.
 See section 7.3.5.

 LDM Compressed Record

-A variable size record that is bzip2 compressed.
-It consists of 120 radial data messages (type 1 or 31) plus 0 or more RDA Status messages (type 2).
-The last message will have a radial status signaling "end of elevation" or "end of volume".
+A variable size record that is $bzip2$ compressed.
+It consists of 120 radial

+data messages (type 1 or 31) plus 0 or more RDA Status messages (type

+2).
+The last message will have a radial status signaling "end of

+elevation" or "end of volume".
 See paragraph 7.3.4.

+Repeat (LDM Compressed Record)

+Or

-Repeat (LDM Compressed Record) Or End of File (for end of volume data)
+End of File (for end of volume data)

+Optional LDM Compressed Record

+A record that is bzip2 compressed consisting of the Model Data message.

+See paragragh 7.3.4.